Nightbear1/CISC-121-Final-Project-/README.md

 Binary search utilizes a repeating pattern of comparing targets with values with the middle index, halving the search space with every refinement.
 That is why binary search has a time complexity of O(log n).

 ## Abstraction
 Goal for this app is to demonstrate binary search, to someone who does not need to know a lot about algorithms.
-For this app, Gradio was used.
+Eliminating common edge cases, such as input array of length 0, or non-interger target values being selected was achieved.
+For this app, Gradio was used to simplify visual output.

 ## Algorithm Design
 Input list will be auto generated, while selected target value will be on a slider.